 My collage images include found and digitally scavenged photographs, along with graphic design and text.
 While they were once meant to function almost journalistically in telling a story through image juxtaposition, they’ve evolved into something more excavated, with the feeling of documents stolen or uncovered after a crime.
 This becomes a statement on digital privacy, permanence vs disposability, and the life cycle of the image in contemporary life.
 Having spent most of my adolescence heavily involved in now-vanished internet communities, this work is also about loss and an attempt at recouping the past.

 In my current paintings, I begin with a single image that I’ve previously altered in Photoshop.
-While I was initially doing something close to a straight negative image, there are now shifts in color that make it difficult to place the image or decipher it's visual/spatial logic.
-The influence for these came from my work with photos and seeing how shifts and inversions in color carried certain cultural associations; thriller or horror movie posters, the sun-faded advertisement, surveillance footage.
+While I was initially doing something close to a straight negative image, there are now shifts in color that make it difficult to place the image or decipher it's spatial logic.
+The influence for these came from my work with photos and seeing how shifts and inversions in color carried certain cultural associations: thriller or horror movie posters, the sun-faded advertisement, surveillance footage, Myspace-era photo filters.
 I’m interested in this sense of paranoia and distance, and want to explore how my subject matter can complicate their read.
 They address a type of visual language in popular culture that’s suggestive of something darker or more consequential.
 I’m interested in what motivates this retreat into visual cliche.